Jacob-Lapkin/AccessLabs-Resources/README.md

-# Open Bio Toolkit - Resource Repository
+# AccessLabs - Resource Repository

-This is the official content repository for the Open Bio Toolkit Support Hub.
+This is the official content repository for the AccessLabs Support Hub.
 It contains all open-access documentation, non-protocol guides, hardware files, and resources for the "biomanufacturing in a box" toolkit.

 ---